DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 problems are often addressed by decomposing them into simple functions rather than simple objects.

-The main reason for using OOP is polymorphism (from the Latin “many forms”).
+The main reason for using OOP is *polymorphism* (from the Latin “many forms”).
 Polymorphism allows a developer to consider a function’s interface separately from its implementation, making it easier to use the same function with different input types.
-To understand this, try running the following code.
+To understand this, try running the following code:

 ``` r
 summary(penguins$bill_depth_mm)